-Sara has a genuine passion and commitment to her clients.
+Sara is an experienced criminal defence practitioner who has a genuine passion and commitment to her clients.
 She is well regarded by Solicitors and Defendants alike and her meticulous approach to preparation has earned her a good reputation in court.
 Although Sara is warm and approachable in nature, she is well known to vigorously fight for her clients.

 Sara has been involved in a number of lengthy trials and has experience dealing with particularly voluminous evidence in an effective and organised manner.
 She has established a busy Crown Court practice, has acted for clients in the Court of Appeal and has also been led in more serious and complex matters.
 She has experience defending the full spectrum of criminal offences, including: serious violence and offences against the person; violent disorder and affray; kidnap, false imprisonment and blackmail; firearm offences and possession of offensive weapons; arson; robbery, burglary and theft; a wide variety of fraud and dishonesty offences; sexual offences (and Sexual Offences Prevention Orders etc); child cruelty; drug trafficking; confiscation proceedings; immigration act offences; possession of false identity documents and motoring offences such as dangerous driving etc